asayers/tailsrv/README.md

 ## Performance

-We use inotify to track modifications to files.
-This allows us to avoid the latency associated with polling.
-It also means that watches of quiescent files don't have any performance cost.
+* We use inotify to track modifications to the file.
+This means that if the file is not growing (and no new clients are connecting) tailsrv does no work.

-We use epoll to track whether clients are writable.
-This means that a slow client can recieve data at its own pace, but it won't block other clients (even though tailsrv uses only a single thread for sending data).
+* We spawn one thread per client.
+This means that a slow client can recieve data at its own pace, without affecting other clients.

-The use of sendfile means that *all data* is sent by the kernel directly from the pagecache to the network card.
+* All data is sent using sendfile.
+This means that data is sent by the kernel directly from the pagecache to the network card.
 No data is ever copied into userspace.
 This gives tailsrv really good throughput.

-Clients can read data as fast or as slow as they please, without affecting each other.
-Some fairness properties are guaranteed (TODO: document these).

 TODO: Benchmarks

 ## Limitations

-tailsrv is Linux-only, due to its use of sendfile.
+* tailsrv is Linux-only, due to its use of sendfile.
 I plan to add some fallback code and make it cross platform, however.

-tailsrv uses an inotify watch for each file.
-This puts an upper limit on the number of watched files: see `/proc/sys/fs/inotify/max_user_watches` (the default is 64k).
-If two clients watch the same file, only one watch is used.
-When all clients for a file disconnect, the watch is removed.

-It's not a hard requirement, but your clients probably expect the watched file to be append-only and tailsrv won't do anything to enforce that.
+* It's not a hard requirement, but your clients probably expect the watched file to be append-only and tailsrv won't do anything to enforce that.

 ## Non-features